“As a woman, it’s very difficult to lose your hair. It changes your whole personality.”

 In a letter, Gina shared, “I was very self-conscious.
 When I did go out, I had to wear my hair up in a big comb to hide how thin my hair was getting.”

 That was until she saw an ad for my practice, Leonard Hair Transplant Associates.
 She came into my Cranston, RI office one day in 2000 and I evaluated her hair loss situation.
-Based on the examination, I recommended that she should consider hair restoration surgery.
+Based on the examination, I recommended that she should consider hair transplant surgery.

 Gina shared in a letter, “[Hair transplantation] is actually very easy, and so worth it.
 To me, the most important thing is that I took the first step and did something about [my hair loss].”